openxla/xla/docs/developer_guide.md

-# Contribute to XLA
+# XLA developer guide

-This guide shows you how to start contributing to the XLA project.
+This guide shows you how to get started developing the XLA project.

 Before you begin, complete the following prerequisites: